Zlywilk/klipper4a/README.md

 ```bash
 ./start.sh
 ```
-## TO-DO
+## Future features
-+ write script  for auto updating serial if change
++ write script  for auto update if serial is changed
 + port klipper scereen for alpine
 + add update support for alpine in moonraker
 + write debian script